pkukic/margo/README.md

 - 📄 **PDF Viewing**: Full-featured PDF reader with zoom, page navigation, and clickable links
 - 🖼️ **Screenshot Selection**: Select any region of the PDF to ask questions about
-- 🤖 **AI Chat**: Ask questions about selected content with follow-up support
 - 📐 **LaTeX Support**: Full mathematical notation rendering in responses
 - 💾 **Auto-save**: All conversations saved to `.chat` files alongside PDFs
 - 🔄 **State Recovery**: Reopen any PDF and restore all annotations/chats